thebearjew/blog-posts/2015-12-01-open-links-in-new-tab-with-redcarpet-jekyll.md

-## How to open links in a new tab when using Jekyll Redcarpet Markdown
+---
+layout: post
+title: Open External Links in New Tab - Jekyll Redcarpet
+date: 2015-12-01 21:26:34
+published: true
+---

-If you're creating a personal site or blog, you'll probably want your reader to finish your post even when you've linked away to something else on the internet.
+If you're creating a personal site or blog, you'll probably want your reader to finish your post; even when you're linkning to another site for reference.
+For your reader, opening a link to another site in a new tab is the best solution, and should be on by default.
+Here's a quick explaination & solution for your Jekyll site.

 Enabling this feature within a Jekyll rendered site or blog comes down to the [Markdown renderer](http://jekyllrb.com/docs/configuration/#markdown-options) you deploy.